Organizational Leadership (ASPIRE)

-ASPIRE's unique class structure (each class consists of 2 ½ Saturdays) is designed to accommodate busy adults.
-You'll take one class at a time -- every other Saturday, with each class designed to build on the knowledge gained in the previous class.
+ASPIRE's unique class structure is designed to accommodate busy adults.
+You'll take one class at a time -- one evening a week, with each class designed to build on the knowledge gained in the previous class.
 In this way, you'll move through your degree program in a step-by-step, structured class schedule that allows you to focus your full attention on the material you need to know in your chosen field.
 It's a process that optimizes learning, leading to greater assimilation and stronger retention of the knowledge and tools you need to compete in the marketplace.

 The online Organizational Leadership program allows you to pursue your education without changing your schedule.
 As a completely online program, you can complete your degree on time – your time.

 After taking a short online Orientation course, you will be prepared to participate in the online courses.
 The Organizational Leadership program consists of 12 online courses and a capstone portfolio.
 Each course is five weeks long, running from Monday through Sunday and students take one course at a time.
 Find out more about this option under our Online Delivery page.

 An examination of the communication processes in interpersonal and group settings.
 This course emphasizes skills necessary for creative and constructive interaction in self-disclosure, conflict, problem-solving and task-oriented settings.

 Learning and Motivation